Foursquare resorts to debt in latest financing

 Debt financing is unusual for start-ups, which typically rely on selling equity to early investors.
 Resorting to debt is typically considered a sign of stress in the venture capital community.
 It mounts pressure on young companies, which may not have a lot of revenue or earnings to repay such obligations.

-LivingSocial, a struggling daily deal start-up that competes with Groupon Inc (GRPN.O), had to issue new equity with debt-like aspects, such as an annual dividend, in its latest financing round earlier this year.
+LivingSocial, a struggling daily deal start-up that competes with Groupon Inc, had to issue new equity with debt-like aspects, such as an annual dividend, in its latest financing round earlier this year.

 "I haven't seen anything this bad in a while, and certainly not something so high profile," said Rocky Agrawal, a Silicon Valley-based analyst who focuses on mobile technology and payments.
 "It's not very far from this LivingSocial—just structured differently."